Stress free internal audits?

 Tip No: 3

 Prepare your audit checklist well ahead of time.
-There are two methods I recommend:
+There are two methods we recommend:

 Tip No: 4

-Contact the auditee at least three working days before the scheduled dates and confirm availability / times.
+Contact the auditee a few days before the scheduled dates and confirm availability / times.

 Tip No: 5